SamRyzek/Skill-Distillery/unit_3/week_1/3_objects/ch6/objectsAndMethods/README.md

 Validate that the value provided is an object.
-If the object's 'requiredLvl' property stores a value less than or equal to your mage's current level, add it to the mage's 'spells' array and return the string 'I have learned {name}.', where {name} is the object's name property.
+If the object's 'requiredLvl' property stores a value less than or equal to your mage's current level, add it to the mage's 'spells' object and return the string 'I have learned {name}.', where {name} is the object's name property.
 Otherwise, return the string 'I do not yet possess the power to learn this.'